 Climate change is real.
 From the North Pole to the South Pole, we have seen that the world is heating up at dangerous levels.
 The oceans are warming, the ice caps are melting, and natural calamities have been worsening.
 Every year, it feels like the effects of climate change continue to get worse, despite the Paris Agreement of 2015.

 We live in a world of cause and effect, and many of humanity’s choices have led us to this moment.
 While it’s true that climate justice must start with the world’s largest corporations and first-world governments, our individual choices as consumers can also contribute greatly to saving the planet.
 It may feel like a waste as one person can’t fully change the world, but added all together, our actions can help reduce our collective carbon footprint.

-If you find yourself overwhelmed by the idea of switching to a completely green lifestyle, here are a few simple changes you can make.
-There’s no better time to implement a few lifestyle changes than at a time when we’re forced to stay home.
+If you find yourself overwhelmed by the idea of switching to a sustainable lifestyle, here are a few simple changes you can make.
+There’s no better time to implement green lifestyle changes than at a time when we’re forced to stay home.

 - Ditch the curtains and use natural light as much as possible.